There are a million decisions to make when you’re expecting a new baby, and how to diaper them is no exception.

-Fitted diapers are similar to an all-in-one (see below) except they don’t have a waterproof cover built in.
+Fitted diapers are similar to an all-in-one, except they don’t have a waterproof cover built in.
 They are absorbent fabric that has elastic at the legs and waist for a “fitted” style and usually have their own closures.
 (Where to buy fitted diapers)

-Each of these styles besides the fitted will need to be pinned with a snappi or good ol’ diaper pins.
-Each of these diaper styles also needs a waterproof cover and there are many choices for those too.
-(Where to buy contour diapers)
+Each of these styles—besides the fitted—will need to be pinned with a snappi or good ol’ diaper pins.
+Each of these diaper styles also needs a waterproof cover.
+There are many choices for those, too:

 - PUL (polyurethane laminate) covers are usually polyester with a PUL coating for waterproofing.
 You can find them with snaps or velcro closures.
 Some styles range in single sizes from XS to XL, meaning you will need some of each size, while others have just two sizes that can be adjusted to fit your baby as he grows.

-- Wool covers are natural, breathable and especially absorbent, great for nighttime diapering.
-Usually they are a pull-on style that can double as clothing.
+- Wool covers are natural, breathable, and especially absorbent—great for nighttime diapering.
+They are usually a pull-on style that can double as clothing.

 Check out this post on why we chose Bumgenius pocket diapers.

 All-in-ones – Cloth Diapering 101 Everything You Need to Know baby post by Mama Natural

 All-in-ones (AIO) are the most like a disposable, considering there is nothing to fold or stuff.
 These diapers are also made in single sizes or adjustable sizes.
 (Where to buy all-in-one diapers)

 All-in-two – Cloth Diapering 101 Everything You Need to Know baby post by Mama Natural